 Mergers and Acquisition (M&A) is a term that defines the event of combination of two or more companies into one.
 Normally, it has been seen that either people consider mergers and acquisition as one term or do not differentiate between the two.
 Though in both the cases the companies combine into one but the process and fundamentals are entirely different.
 The terminologies are important to understand to view a clear picture about companies future strategies.

 - Horizontal Merger: It is the process in which the merging companies are competitors and have the same product line.
-The merger is done with the expectation to provide synergy and cost efficiency.
+Horizontal Merger is done with the expectation to provide synergy and cost efficiency.
 The advantages like staff reduction and economies of scale help in decrease in the cost.
-Also, the market reach in increased.
+Also, the market reach is increased.

 - Vertical Merger: It is the process in which the merging companies are not competitors but the products are complementary or related to each other.
-It is done with the expectation to have benefits in terms of raw material, transportation and marketing etc.
+Vertical Merger is done with the expectation to have benefits in terms of raw material, transportation and marketing etc.

 - Conglomerate Merger: It is the process of merging of two unrelated firms where the products are not dependent or related to each other.
-It is done when the company is planning to increase the product lines.
+Conglomerate Merger is done when the company is planning to increase the product lines.

 - Co-Generic Merger: It is the process of merging of companies which are related on some grounds such as manufacturing tools, market strategies, technology etc. It is done to become the market leader on a particular basis.